How to Grow Indoor Plants and Maintain Them

 - During some seasons plants remain in dormant stage whereas in particular season they grow rapidly.
 This is the time when their water and manure requirements also increase.

 - If you notice white patches on the soil surface or leaves look burnt then it means that the plant is over saturated with water and fertilizers.
-In this case you can repot it into new soil.
+In this case, you can re-pot it in new soil.

 - Check your plants regularly for pests and insects.
 If you notice a pest attack, identify it so that you can properly control it.
 Washing leaves with soap and water can help serious infestations.